mohitjain/mohitjain/_posts/2013-04-05-how-to-use-git-flow-in-your-projects.markdown

 ##Create a release and push the code to master branch
 ** ( by default master branch is treated as production branch) **

 Now we have code enough coding.
 We want to finally test the code and then need to push it on production branch.
-Lets create a release first so that we can test out the once and make appropirate changes if required.
+Let's create a release first so that we can test out the once and make appropriate changes if required.

 {% highlight ruby %}